DeprecatedMortaro/Towsta-PHP/readme.md

 Towsta Secret
 -------------

 Before being able to synchronize, you need to define your Towsta's Secret.
-To do so, all you need is to define the constant 'TOWSTA_SECRET';
+To do so, all you need is to define the constant "TOWSTA_SECRET";

 Modules
 -------

 For every module on your Towsta project, this lib will generate a file containing the respective class.
 So if you have a module named "Books", you will have a file "book.php", containing the class "Book" extending from "Towsta" class.

-You can change the location of "modules" folder by defining the constant "MODULES_FOLDER";
+You can change the location of "modules" folder by defining the constant "MODULE_FOLDER";

 Synchronizer
 ------------